kwonghung-YIP/spring-data-jdbc-basic/doc/order-to-address.md

    ...
 ```

-### Customize the column name of the foreign key field in address table
+### Tell the repository the column of the foreign key column

-By default, the spring data jdbc will map the column name of the FK same as the refer table, in our case, should be the my_order_table.
-To override this, we defined a namingStrategy bean as following:
+To let the repository knows that order_ref column is a foriegn key, we have to define a namingStrategy bean, and override the getReverseColumnName as following.
+By default, the repository will map the column name of the foreign key as same as the referring table, such as my_order_table, in our case.

 ```java
 @Configuration